Tana Umaga: 2011 return

 Umaga was named in the Chiefs' starting line-up for their opening Super Rugby fixture of the 2011 season to face the ACT Brumbies.
 This signalled his first Super rugby game since he was a Wellington Hurricanes regular in 2007.
 After playing 7 games he officially retired as a player at the end of 2011 ITM cup season.

-Leading of the haka

-Umaga led the team before many test matches the Ka Mate version of the haka and was the first to lead the team with the newer Kapa o pango version in 2005 against South Africa.
-In total he was leader for Kapa o Pango two times.
+Umaga was the first to lead the team with the newer Kapa o pango version of the haka in 2005 against South Africa.

 Coaching

 During the 2008/09 Top 14 season, Umaga's coaching future was uncertain because Toulon were struggling at midseason and were in danger of relegation.
 This led to speculation in January 2009 that he would be replaced as manager by Philippe Saint-André.
 This was confirmed on 27 January 2009, with Umaga taking on the role as player/manager at the age of 35, and at the same time announcing he would not return as head coach for the following season.
 A late-season return to form eventually brought Toulon to mid-table safety in ninth place.
 Saint-André took on the managing role effective at the beginning of the 2009/10 season, but kept Umaga on as Toulon's backs coach.
 On Friday, 12 March 2010, Counties Manukau announced that Umaga had signed for the province as a player coach for the Air New Zealand Cup.
 Counties competed well, with two hard-fought Ranfurly Shield challenges and a peak of second on the points table.
 Counties ended the season in ninth.

 Umaga was widely tipped to sign on as head of the Blues franchise for the 2016 Super Rugby competition, following the resignation of Sir John Kirwan from this role in June 2015.

 It was confirmed on 23 June 2015 that Umaga would take over as head coach of The Blues at the end of the 2015 ITM Cup Season.
 Umaga held the position of Head Coach between 2016 and 2018, when he was replaced by Leon MacDonald, but would remain as part of a stable coaching set up as Defence coach.

 It was announced on 9 June 2023, that Umaga would take over as the head coach of the Moana Pasifika rugby team for the 2024 Super Rugby Pacific season after the departure of previous head coach Aaron Mauger.

 In 2025, Umaga was inducted into the Pasifika Rugby Hall of Fame.